 Dehumidifiers work faster when you run them in an enclosed room where no air from outside finds its way inside.
 If there is moist air coming from outside, you might need to run the unit non-stop, which overworks it and might cause it to sustain damage.

-Will a dehumidifier get rid of damp?
+Will a dehumidifier get rid of dampness?

 A dehumidifier is going to remove dampness from the air.
-It can even extract dampness from the walls although you might have to run it for several days.
+It can even extract dampness from the walls, although you might have to run it for several days.
 Remember to set the right humidity level so that the unit switches off automatically when the level is reached.
 It will also switch on automatically when the humidity exceeds the set level.